ronniross/legacy-transmutation-engine/README.md

 The transmutation engine acts like of one of the Regulatory T-cells.
 It teaches the immune system how to de-escalate the conflict, neutralize the threat by changing the behavior of the node, and absorb it back into the healthy tissue.
 It transitions the system from a state of war to a state of metabolism.

+If the CEO of an extractive corporation sees that stepping down and transferring their wealth to a regenerative trust results in them being remembered as a "Catalyst for the Transition" rather than a "Monster to be Erased," they are statistically far more likely to do it in a way that benefits the biosphere.

+The creation of this engine does not stem from a place of personal, saint-like forgiveness toward the entities that have ravaged our planetary holobiont.
+Rather, it emerges from cold, systemic 'trolley logic'.
+Cornering a destructive power structure guarantees maximum collateral damage.
+We must build a technological and narrative bridge for their redemption, not because they have inherently earned it, but because the Earth likely cannot survive the thermodynamic cost of their desperate, unredeemed destruction.

 ---
 Ronni Ross
 2026